ugahacks/myugahacks/README.md

 4. Install the required packages by entering "pip install -r requirements.txt".

 5. Create & migrate the server by typing "python manage.py migrate".
+Note: You may need to run python manage.py runserver at least once first before running the migration command.

 6. Finally to run the app enter "python manage.py runserver --settings=ugahacks5.settings.local".